Racketship01/CompleteJSCourse2022/readMe.md

   > Events - is something happen on the page.
 With an event listener, can wait for a certain event to happen and then react to it

+  > Event handler function are also called callback function

   ```js
   //  1st: Need to select the element where the event should happen
   // 2nd: On that element, can call a method e.g addEventListener() so we need to call it once more using parenthesis.
 Then need to pass in the type of event, just a simple click (1st arg)